soupglasses/nix-system-graphics/README.md

 There exists many versions of the NVIDIA driver, and they are typically incompatible with one another.
 So extra attention should be put on [pinning the NVIDIA driver to a spessific version](https://nixos.wiki/wiki/Nvidia#Running_Specific_NVIDIA_Driver_Versions).
 You should be able to see the current NVIDA driver version using the command `cat /proc/driver/nvidia/version`.

+## But why another nix with opengl project?

+While previous solutions such as `nixGL` and `nix-gl-host` exist, they both share a major limitation by wrapping the call to a nix built binary with graphical environment variables such as `LIBGL_DRIVER_PATH` and `__EGL_VENDOR_LIBRARY_FILENAMES` (you can see the full list [here](https://github.com/nix-community/nixGL/blob/310f8e49a149e4c9ea52f1adf70cdc768ec53f8a/nixGL.nix#L53-L62)).
+While this approach works, it comes with a key limitation.
+If your application running through `nixGL` calls another application, that application need to also support `nixGL`'s version of the graphics libraries, since these environment variables get propagated.
+In other terms means [system installed applications freak out and crash](https://github.com/nix-community/nixGL/issues/116).
+While you can try to undo the environment by unsetting these per application.
+Its error prone and labour intensive.

+In contrast, `nix-system-opengl` solves this problem is by instead populating `/run/opengl-driver` in the same way that NixOS would do it.
+This solves the problem of having to patch or wrap applications ran from the nix store, since the relevant packages are already built to point to `/run/opengl-driver` by default.
+And now since we aren't wrapping any binaries, _all system applications will work flawlessly, even when launched through a nix packaged application_.
+So using nix packaged window managers like `i3` or `sway`, or a graphically accelerated terminal emulator like `alacritty`, is now a completely seamless experience for both nix and system packages.

 ## Acknowledgements

 Special thanks goes out to [@picnoir](https://github.com/picnoir) who created `nix-gl-host`, who also so kindly helped me with reflecting on the feasabilitiy of this project.